abourki/SoTA-Semantically-aware-NeRFs/README.md

 Please feel free to [contact me](mailto:amine.bourki@inception-lab.com), or open a [github issue](https://github.com/abourki/SoTA-Semantically-aware-NeRFs/issues) if you have suggestions for improvements, insights, or if you'd like to contribute with new results or references!

-## 2. Comparative Overview of Previous NeRF Studies
+## 2. Comparative Analysis of Previous NeRF Studies

 ![image](https://github.com/abourki/SoTA-Semantically-aware-NeRFs/assets/12202074/84cec94a-6c82-4307-b8c7-20dc37d0ea16)